alartuka/alartuka/README.md

 <!-- <a href="https://yushi95.medium.com/"><img align="left" src="https://raw.githubusercontent.com/yushi1007/yushi1007/main/images/medium.svg" alt="Yu Shi | Medium" width="21px"/></a> -->
 </br>

-- 💬 If you have any question/feedback, please do not hesitate to reach out to me!
+- 💬 If you have any feedback or collaboration inquiries, please do not hesitate to reach out to me!

 ## 🔭 I'm currently working on